alecharny/The-Books-Library/README.md

 # The-Books-Library

 The project goal is to automatically generate an HTML page that lists the name, author, genre and summary of a book.
-The only parameter needed is the name of the book.
+When calling the function, the only parameter needed is the name of the book.
 The HTML page keeps track on the number of books that have been added (and presumably read).

 To use the script, type: